-This post is a departure from my normal posts about topics like balancing hormones or why magnesium is so important, but I thought it was worth sharing as it was one of the most fun family activities we’ve done in a long time.
+This post is a departure from my normal posts about topics like balancing hormones or why magnesium is so important, but I thought it was worth sharing as it was one of the most fun family activities we’ve ever done.

-Building a sandcastle wasn’t an activity I’d thought much about since childhood, but on a recent vacation to the Florida panhandle I found a Trip Advisor review of sandcastle lessons close to where we were staying.
+Building a sandcastle wasn’t an activity I’d thought much about since childhood, but on a family vacation in Florida I found a Trip Advisor review of sandcastle lessons close to where we were staying.
 All of the reviews raved about it and I thought it might be a fun activity for the kids.

 Turns out, the method I’d learned as a kid of packing wet sand into a mold and flipping it over was not very effective, as there are much more effective ways to build sand structures that are stronger and bigger: